Buy Nothing. Give Freely. Share Creatively.

 Participating in a local Buy Nothing Project community allows individuals and communities to reduce their own dependence on single-use and virgin materials by extending the life of existing items through gifting and sharing between group members.
 Rethinking consumption and refusing to buy new in favor of asking for an item from a neighbor may make an impact on the amount of goods manufactured in the first place, which in turn may put a dent in the overproduction of unnecessary goods that end up in our landfills, watersheds, and our seas.
 It most certainly creates connections between people who see each other in real life, not just online, leading to more robust communities that are better prepared to tackle both hard times and good by giving freely.

 Sharing builds trust between members, and this trust allows groups to grow quickly and encourages people to both give freely and ask for what they need; everything from toilet paper roll springs to rides home from the doctor; burial sites for beloved pets to freshly-baked bread and casseroles have been given freely.
 Participants share things mundane and meaningful in equal measure, and throughout it all connect with each other by means of the shared personal stories and chatting.

-As of February 2021 the Buy Nothing Project has at least 3 million participants in 44 countries, with over 5,500 groups led by more than 11,300 volunteers, and our rules are translated into 16 languages.
+As of July 2021, the Buy Nothing Project has at least 4.25 million participants in 44 countries, with over 6,500 communities led by more than 13,000 volunteers.

 We are a completely grass-roots, all-volunteer project with no funding to run this movement.
-The reach of this movement is all thanks to individuals who set up groups and serve their communities as leaders, the people who volunteer their time as mentors and guides for other group leaders, and everyone who contributes their time, expertise, and talents.
+The reach of this movement is all thanks to individuals who set up communities and serve them as leaders, the people who volunteer their time as mentors and guides for other group leaders, and everyone who contributes their time, expertise, and talents.
 We follow a true gift economy model.
 We thank all of you for making this collaborative project what it is.

 Want to know more?